Exterior Rehabilitation Program for Homeowners in Historic Districts - Applications Now Open

 Applications Now Open: The Historic Preservation Office is currently accepting new applications for the Historic Residential Exterior Rehabilitation (HRER) Program.

 Rehab Program: The Historic Preservation Commission (HPC) developed the HRER Program to assist the homeowners in neighborhood historic districts with maintaining the special historic character of the exterior of their homes.
-Applications for HRER funding were received from 2006 to 2013.
+Applications for HRER funding were received from 2006 to 2014.
 Projects have been approved for funding and most have been successfully completed.
-Applications are now being accepted for the HRER Program for the remainder of the current fiscal year through June 2014.
+Applications are now being accepted for the HRER Program for the remainder of the current fiscal year.
 The Historic Preservation Commission will review applications for funding in the order they are received and could select projects for funding at their regular monthly meeting until all of the available HRER program funds for the fiscal year have been committed.
 The Commission has regular meetings on the second Thursday of each month.

 To determine projects eligible for funding, staff will review the applications as they are received and make a recommendation to the HPC.
 Staff may invite citizens with specialized expertise to assist in reviewing the applications if several are received at one time.
 The Commission will make the final selection and award the amounts.
 Construction cannot begin on a project until after the HPC awards the grant.